wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-04-24_DNAC_Part1_PythonRequests.md

 In this [post](https://blog.wimwauters.com/networkprogrammability/2020-04-22_dnac_gettingstarted/), we introduced DNAC at a fairly high level and we have shown some POSTMAN samples to get a basic understanding of some of the APIs like authentication and devices).
 In this post, we will continue that journey as we will show some  Python samples.

 >Disclaimer: the code in this post is not production-grade code obviously.
-One should never store the username and password in the clear, not in the source code itself.
 The examples in the post are merely conceptual and for informational purposes.

 ### Authentication through Python